 As with many tax debt solutions with the IRS, the future income collateral agreement only works in some cases, but it can be a useful tool and not viewed in a negative way especially if the IRS views your financial criteria in a harsh light.
 The goal is always to find a way to reduce the amount you must repay since it often includes a substantial amount of interest and penalties that can be avoided by submitting and having the IRS accept an offer in compromise.

-When a taxpayer and their attorney decides to go with an offer in compromise in order to settle the taxpayer’s debt to the IRS, the deal needs to be approved.
+Therefore, when a taxpayer and their tax attorney decide to go with an offer in compromise in order to settle the taxpayer’s debt to the IRS, the deal needs to be approved.
 Sometimes, other things are on the table which can affect whether or not the IRS accepts the offer.
 One of those lesser known, but perfectly valid items is what is called a Future Income Collateral Agreement.

 While complex in some ways, the basic idea is that the taxpayer offers the IRS the possibility of payment over and above the total amount being offered in compromise.
 However, that money isn’t necessarily guaranteed.
 The idea is that the taxpayer has a reasonable expectation that within three to five years of the offer in compromise being accepted, they will have a stronger income either in the form of regular earnings, inheritance, a trust, or sale of a large asset.

 The taxpayer and tax attorney is suggesting to the IRS that if they accept the offer in compromise and this sort of promissory note, they will pay the IRS the full amount of the offer plus a percentage of the increased income.
 The idea from the standpoint of the taxpayer is that the collateral agreement sweetens the deal for the IRS and causes them to accept the offer in compromise when they otherwise might not have, due to the fact that it was a much smaller amount than they were looking for.